Punctured logarithmic maps: Introduction

 Moreover, if $\hat\varepsilon^!$ and $\varepsilon^!$ denote Manolache's virtual pull-back defined using the two given obstruction theories for the vertical arrows, then for $\alpha\in A_*\left(\fM^\ev(\cX/B,\tau)\right)$, we have the identity

 \end{named}

-A numerical gluing formula follows from Theorem~C for those Chow classes $\alpha$ on $\fM^\ev(\cX/B,\btau)$ such that $\delta^\ev_*$ can be written as a sum of products, see Corollary~\ref{Cor: decomposition into product}.\footnote{Conversely, if there is no such decomposition, a numerical gluing formula cannot be achieved within Chow theory.
-A generally applicable gluing formula should therefore require working with a homology theory with a K\"unneth decoposition.
-It is possible that the formalism of virtual pull-back in Borel-Moore homology developed in \cite{KV} maybe be useful.} A straightforward consequence of Theorem~C is a gluing formula for the degeneration situation from \cite{decomposition}, see Corollary~\ref{Cor: gluing formula for degenerations}.
+A numerical gluing formula follows from Theorem~C for those Chow classes $\alpha$ on $\fM^\ev(\cX/B,\btau)$ such that $\delta^\ev_*$ can be written as a sum of products, see Corollary~\ref{Cor: decomposition into product}.\footnote{Conversely, if there is no such decomposition, a numerical gluing formula cannot be achieved within Chow theory --- a phenomenon already present in the classical case of a smooth gluing locus.
+A generally applicable gluing formula should therefore require working with a homology theory with a K\"unneth decomposition.
+It is possible that the formalism of virtual pull-back in Borel-Moore homology developed in \cite{KV} may be useful.} A straightforward consequence of Theorem~C is a gluing formula for the degeneration situation from \cite{decomposition}, see Corollary~\ref{Cor: gluing formula for degenerations}.

-Our second result on gluing provides a description of the splitting map $\delta^\ev$ in terms of an fs-fiber diagram, which apart from proving the properties stated in Theorem~C provides a route to explicit computations.
+Our second result on gluing provides a description of the splitting map $\delta^\ev$ in terms of an fs-fiber diagram, which apart from proving the properties stated in Theorem~C, provides a route to using Theorem~C in explicit computations.
 For the following statement the log stacks $\fM^\ev(\cX/B,\btau)$, $\fM^\ev(\cX/B,\btau_i)$ have to be replaced by closely related log stacks $\tfM'^\ev(\cX/B,\btau)$ and $\tfM'^\ev(\cX/B,\btau_i)$, which however have the same underlying reduced stacks, hence have identical Chow theories (Proposition~\ref{Prop: tilde log structures don't change reductions}).\footnote{These stacks are closely related to Parker's moduli of cut curves introduced in \cite{Parker: log}.} These stacks come with logarithmic evaluation morphisms such as $\ev_\bE: \tfM'^\ev(\cX/B,\btau)\arr \prod_{E\in\bE} X$, where $\bE$ is the set of nodal sections to split.
 The following is Corollary~\ref{Cor: Gluing theorem for evaluation stacks} to which we refer for more details.

 \begin{named}{Theorem~D} The splitting morphism $\delta^\ev: \tfM'^\ev(\cX/B,\btau)\to \prod_i\tfM'^\ev(\cX/B,\btau_i)$ fits into the cartesian diagram

 of fs log stacks.
 Here $\Delta$ restricts to the diagonal morphism $X\arr X\times_B X$ on each factor. \end{named}